matrix-org/matrix-spec-proposals/proposals/2540-stricter-event-validation.md

 Homeserver implementations are not to strictly enforce this JSON compliance in [room versions 1, 2, 3, 4, and 5](https://matrix.org/docs/spec/#complete-list-of-room-versions).
-The rationale is essentially the same as why a future room version is necessary, this ensures that all federated servers treat the same events as valid.
+The rationale is essentially the same as why a future room version is necessary: this ensures that all federated servers treat the same events as valid.